Paying For College

 Despite the cost, the benefits of going to college are still enormous.
-According to economist Guillaume Vandenbroucke, a college-educated person will earn 52 percent more over a lifetime than someone with only a high school education.
+Most economists agree that a college-educated person will earn 52 percent more over a lifetime than someone with only a high school education.

 Americans with a college education are better able to withstand economic crises, like recessions, and have a far lower unemployment rate than other Americans, especially early on in their careers.
 Despite all the coverage of the rising cost of college, the benefit of going still greatly outweighs not attending.

 Many parents seek out advice from various places to figure out how to pay for college.
 Parents ask friends, but they often seek information directly from the colleges themselves on how to pay for tuition.
 This will include information about scholarships, student loans and even government grants.
 This is a good source of information, but an outside perspective is can much more valuable.
 Many parents fail to engage one of the best resources available for them—their local Federal Credit Union.

 Credit Unions can offer a wide array of support from college workshops information sessions to help you get up to speed on finance options, to Certified Financial Counselors that can help you organize assembled payment options.

 Student loans are a popular option for paying for college, but arranging them through the chosen college is not always the best option.
 Many different financial institutions offer student loans.
 The federal government is by far the single largest source of financial aid to college students, but there are also state government loans, college-sponsored loans, commercial lending institutions and credit unions, which offer private student loans.